Kranky Kids® Software Cheat Sheets

 2. Go to Format - Copy Style

-3. Select cells to copy on
+3. Select cells to copy your style on

 4. Go to Format - Paste Style